An initiative of World Aid Network

 In the UK, the five-year survival rate for breast cancer is over 85%.
 In low-income communities worldwide, it falls as low as 40%.
 The biology of the disease is identical.
 What differs is access — to screening, to diagnosis, to treatment.

-Breast Cancer Awareness is a campaign of World Aid Network, a London-based international development organisation.
+Breast Cancer Charity is a campaign of World Aid Network, a London-based international development organisation.
 We fund the practical interventions that shift diagnosis from late to early: mobile screening units, community education led by local health educators, and treatment access support for women who cannot afford care.

 Every pound we raise goes directly to programmes in underserved communities where breast cancer survival rates are lowest and need is greatest.